GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge/index.md

 1. The seller initiates the ad auction by calling runAdAuction(), with data including the host name of the seller, signals from buyers and the seller, and a URL for auction decision logic.
 1. The auction returns data about the winning ad.
-The data cannot be accessed by the publisher site, except to render the ad in a Fenced Frame.
+The data cannot be accessed by the publisher site, except to render the ad in a fenced frame.
 1. The ad is displayed.

 ---